Barbara Braden, creator of tool to predict pressure sores, dies at 79

 "Whatever she did, she contributed in the best ways possible," said Dr. Erin Wetzel, her spouse and an assistant professor in Creighton's School of Dentistry.
 "That's who she was."

-Catherine Todero, dean of Creighton's College of Nursing and vice provost for health sciences campuses, said her longtime friend and colleague had a "phenomenal sense of humor" but was humble and "exceptionally likeable" in spite of all her achievements.
+Catherine Todero, dean of Creighton's College of Nursing and vice provost for health sciences campuses, said her longtime friend and colleague had a "phenomenal sense of humor" but was humble and "exceptionally likable" despite all her achievements.
 Braden also served on the nursing college's alumni advisory board.

 She grew up with siblings Katherine, Terry and Dan Duggan, all of whom survive her.
 Katherine "Katie" Duggan also became a nurse and later worked for a time in Creighton's nursing college.